jackiehaochen/hkust-smart-group/content/authors/Yuyan/_index.md

 ---
 # Display name
-title: Xiaoyu Zheng
+title: Yuyan RUAN

 # Username (this should match the folder name)
 authors:
-  - Xiaoyu
+  - Yuyan

 # Is this the primary user of the site?
 superuser: false